 i cower in the corner of my bed;

-A voice rises from the bottom of my gut:
+A voice rises from deep in my gut:

 GET AWAY FROM ME!